arduino/docs-content/content/hardware/_unlisted/boards/nano-matter/datasheet/datasheet.md

 # Description

 <p style="text-align: justify;">Expand your home automation and building management projects with the Arduino Nano Matter.
 This board integrates the high-performance MGM240S microcontroller from Silicon Labs and directly brings the advanced Matter standard for Internet of Things (IoT) connectivity to hobbyists and professionals.
-The Nano Matter's compact and sturdy build, measuring 18 mm x 45 mm, is perfect for projects that demand energy efficiency and diverse connectivity options, such as Bluetooth® Low Energy (BLE) and OpenThread®.
+The Nano Matter's compact and sturdy build, measuring 18 mm x 45 mm, is perfect for projects that demand energy efficiency and diverse connectivity options, such as Bluetooth® Low Energy (BLE) and OpenThread.
 Embrace the simplicity and versatility of the Nano Matter to effortlessly interface with any Matter® compatible devices and leverage the Arduino ecosystem's wide range of peripherals and inputs/outputs to enhance your device connectivity and project capabilities.</p>

 # Target Areas